mintymatt/Critical-CSS-Tool/README.md

 gulp clean
 ```

+You could make this process easier by automatically calling each task after the other.
 Under `/test` you can find a shell executable which automatically runs through these tasks in one go (except gulp clean).

 ## Example use of critical CSS, using PHP